-The EAT held that a ‘normal day-to-day activity’ does not need to be something done by most people.
-‘Normal’ should be understood as anything that is not abnormal or unusual.
+The EAT held that a “normal day-to-day activity” does not need to be something done by most people.
+“Normal” should be understood as anything that is not abnormal or unusual.
 For example, putting in hair curlers is a normal day-to-day activity even though it is done by less than 50% of people.
+Also the tribunal must focus on what the claimant cannot do, rather than balancing it against what she can do.

-There was a dispute as to whether she was disabled within the DDA definition.
+There was a dispute as to whether she was disabled under the definition in the Disability Discrimination Act 1995 (DDA).
 The employment tribunal held she did not have a disability.
 The Employment Appeal Tribunal overruled this, it held that she did have a disability.

 Meaning of “normal day-to-day activities”